fknMega/ReboundGuardian/README.md

 ## Basic Info
-ReboundGuardian will add a member once its kicked from a group, which will makes you *godmode* in that group, have 2 accounts in `accounts.json` and it is almost impossible to kick you, 3 accounts = *godmode*
+ReboundGuardian will add a member once its kicked from a group, which in theory will make you unkickable from that group, have 2 accounts in `accounts.json` and it is almost impossible to kick you, 3 accounts = *godmode*
 <p align="center">